Nothing is perfect. Even if

 The best defense is a good offense, as they say.
 In other words, prevention is the best treatment.

-So before you notice any symptoms of failure, make sure you’re taking good care of your implants by keeping a good oral hygiene routine.
-Brush and floss and use antibacterial mouthwash, as you would with your natural teeth.
+Before you notice any symptoms of failure, make sure you’re taking good care of your implants by keeping a good oral hygiene routine.
+Brush and floss and use

 You may also need to adjust what you eat and drink too.
 There are bone-healthy foods like milk, eggs, and fish that you can incorporate into your diet.